Elaine Stritch: Film roles

 Stritch appeared in more films in her later years than the early part of her career.
 In an interview in 1988, it was noted that "Making movies is challenging to Stritch since she considers herself a novice."
 She said: "I'm fascinated with it.
 And I want to do more of them."
 She was asked why she waited so long to make movies since she apparently enjoys it so much.
 "You do a movie for, like, three months and then you're finished.
 You do a part in a play and it's like going into a roomful of audiences for a year."

 Early in her career, she appeared in Three Violent People (1956) starring Charlton Heston, as the hotel proprietor pal of Anne Baxter, and then co-starred opposite Rock Hudson and Jennifer Jones in the David O. Selznick remake of A Farewell to Arms (1957) as Hudson's nurse.
 In The Perfect Furlough, she co-starred opposite Tony Curtis and Janet Leigh.
 She had a showy role as the lesbian proprietor of a bar in the cult film Who Killed Teddy Bear?
 (1965), which starred Sal Mineo.
 She played a "tough-as-nails" nurse in the remake of The Spiral Staircase (1975) and was praised for her performance in Providence (1977).

 When she returned to the United States in the mid-1980s from London, Woody Allen cast her as the former movie star mother in his drama September (1987).
 People magazine called her performance "acclaimed" and wrote "Though the movie has received mixed reviews, Stritch's roaring presence, like Godzilla in a stalled elevator, can't be ignored."
 Allen later cast her in his comedy Small Time Crooks (2000) in which she played a "snobby socialite".
 Rex Reed wrote of her performance: "Elaine Stritch can still stop you in your tracks with a meaningless, drop-dead one-liner (which is all she gets here)."

 She joined the ensemble of Cocoon: The Return (1988) as an apartment manager who helps widowed Jack Gilford get over his wife's death.
 Among her co-stars were former Goldilocks co-star Don Ameche and Gwen Verdon.
 She appeared in Out to Sea (1997) as Dyan Cannon's wise-cracking mother and "danced up a storm" with the other characters.
 She played Winona Ryder's loving grandmother in the film Autumn in New York (2000).

 Stritch had a rare co-starring role in the comedy Screwed (2000), playing Miss Crock, who becomes the intended victim of a kidnapping by her disgruntled butler (Norm Macdonald).
-She appeared in the comedy Monster in Law (2005) starring Jennifer Lopez and Jane Fonda, playing Fonda's mother-in-law.
+She appeared in the comedy Monster in Law (2005) starring Jennifer Lopez and Jane Fonda, playing Fonda's mother.